asipp-neutronics/tricys/docs/en/guides/quickstart.md

 ## 4. Run the Graphical User Interface (GUI)

+!!! failure "Deprecation Warning"
+    The `tricys gui` feature will be deprecated in the future.
+It is recommended to use the command-line interface or the `example` runner directly.

-If you prefer a graphical interface, you can start the `tricys` GUI.
+~~If you prefer a graphical interface, you can start the `tricys` GUI.~~

 ```shell
 tricys gui
 ```

-The GUI provides an interactive interface for loading models, setting parameters, defining sweep ranges, and starting simulations.
+~~The GUI provides an interactive interface for loading models, setting parameters, defining sweep ranges, and starting simulations.~~

 ## 5. TRICYS Related Commands